The Challenges of Dams in Cold Climates

 Space is available for a limited number of 10' by 10' booths around the perimeter of the room where the plenary session, continental breakfasts, lunches and breaks will take place.
 In addition, a reception in the room be held on Wednesday evening to provide even more opportunities for face-to-face contact between exhibitors and Workshop participants.

 The exhibitor fee is $1000 and includes one full Workshop registration.
 The fee includes one six-foot table, two chairs and access to electricity.
 No backdrops or booth dividers will be provided.
 Exhibitors may setup on Tuesday evening from 7 - 9 pm, or on Wednesday morning from 6 - 7 am.
+Teardown will be after the afternoon break on Thursday.
 (Note: during the Wednesday evening Reception/Exhibition, the workshop tables and seating will be removed to allow more comfortable interaction with exhibitors.)

 To reserve a booth, complete the Exhibitor registration form to your left.